Thinkwise/docs/docs/platform_overview.md

 Applications developed within this environment are easily kept up-to-date both  technologically and functionally.
 The productivity of the development process amounts to 0.5 hours per func-tion point where currently the market average for traditional software development is 8 to 10 hours per function point and the market average for other low-code platforms is approximately 2.5 hours per function point (see 6.3).

-The Thinkwise Platform consists of the three following components:
+The Thinkwise Platform consists of the following components:

 1. Software Factory (SF)
 1. Intelligent Application Manager (IAM)
 1. Abstract Graphical User Interfaces (GUIs)
+1. Indicium Application Tier

 The Software Factory is used during the development and test phase to develop an application on the basis of a model (blueprint).
 The graphical user interfaces interpret the model during runtime so that the user can work directly with the application.
 Once the development is completed, the model is transferred to the Intelligent Application Manager in the production environment.